YoofiBP/command-line-notes-app/README.md

 ## Operations

-- add
+- add: Add a new list to the collection
-- remove
+- remove: Remove a list from the collection
-- list
+- list: List all lists in the collection
-- read
+- read: Read body of note based on title

 ## options